acil-bwh/CXRThoraxSegmentation/README.md

 cd CXRThoraxSegmentation
 pip install -r requirements.txt
 ```
-3. Download datasets and models from (...).
+3. Download datasets and models from S3 bucket repositoryat s3://cxr-thorax-segmentation.

 4. Save all datasets in the ./data repository folder and all the models in the ./model repository folder